MileHacker Logo

 Historical Context

 Charleston's history runs deep, making it a city with a story spanning over 350 years.
 The city became a prosperous port, a hub for trade, and a melting pot of cultures.
 Its wealth also linked to the institution of slavery, a part of its history the city discusses with seriousness.
-Charleston saw action during the American Revolution and stood as a symbol of Southern resolve before and during the Civil War, where the first shots were fired at Fort Sumter in its harbor.
+Charleston saw action during the American Revolution and stood as a representation of Southern resolve before and during the Civil War, where the first shots were fired at Fort Sumter in its harbor.

 The city has also weathered numerous challenges, including hurricanes, fires, and earthquakes, each leaving its trace on the architecture and character.
-Despite these functions, Charleston has strived to maintain its historic buildings and cultural heritage.
+Despite these functions, Charleston has strived to maintain its old buildings and cultural heritage.
 The city’s architectural preservation efforts mean many structures from the 18th and 19th centuries remain, a tangible link to its complex and varied history.
-This devotion to its past defines the city's identity and its draw as a destination for those interested in American history.
+This devotion to its past defines the city's identity and its draw as a place for those interested in American history.

 Visit Snapshot